griquelme/tidyms/docs/peak-picking.rst

 the strategy described in [1]_.
 ROIs are created and extended connecting close m/z values across successive scans using the following method:

-1. The m/z values in the first scan are used to initialize a list of ROI.
+1.  m/z values in the first scan are used to initialize a list of ROI.
-2.  m/z values from the next scan are used to extend the ROIs in the ROI list if they are closer than :code:`tolerance` to the mean m/z of a ROI. m/z values that don't match any ROI are used to create new ROIs and are appended to the ROI list.
+2.  m/z values from the next scan are used to extend ROIs in the ROI list if they are closer than :code:`tolerance` to the mean m/z of a ROI. m/z values that don't match any ROI are used to create new ROIs and are appended to the ROI list.